Who Is Dining at Lucullus Today? Mediterranean Diet in Ancient Rome.

 Other Romans mostly ate once a day, in the evening.
 Now we call this OMAD, right?

 They were businessmen, politicians, writers, philosophers.

-Actually, they ate more often, but they had just light snacks, like a handful of nuts or a couple of fruits.
+Actually, they ate more often but had just light snacks, like a handful of nuts or some fruit.

 This practice allowed them not to be distracted by lunches and to use the period of peak performance for the most important work.

 In the afternoon it was already possible to return home, drink some wine and wonder what's going on in the kitchen.

 If guests came, the dinner lasted several hours and ended late at night, and of course, no one was eager to give this dinner to the enemy.

 Whatever the regimen and diet of these people, they somehow adapted and most likely did not feel any inconvenience.